thingsdb/ThingsDocs/v1/content/data-types/task/again_in.md

 weight: 143
 ---

-Re-schedules the task to a new date/time.
+Re-schedules the task to a new date/time relative to the original start time.
 The task will run again at the new date/time, even if the task returns with an error.

 {{% notice note %}}
-It is only possible to use `again_at` within the callback of the parent task.
+It is only possible to use `again_in` within the callback of the parent task.
 If may however be used within a future or other closure, as long as this closure is nested within the tasks callback.
 {{% /notice %}}

 This function generates a [change](../../../overview/changes).